 William F. “Buffalo Bill” Cody’s legacy extends beyond his world-famous Wild West Show and straight into the Wyoming oil patch.
 In 1902 and and again in 1910, Cody formed oil companies and filed oil placer claims south of Cody.

-Although he energetically promoted his “Bonanza Oil District” to potential investors, his efforts ended in dry holes.
+Although he promoted his “Bonanza Oil District” to potential investors, his efforts ended in dry holes.
 Read more in Buffalo Bill Shoshone Oil Company.

 Troubles with Placer Claims